Section 3923.24 | Continuing coverage for dependent children.

 (2) That attainment of the limiting age for dependent children shall not operate to terminate the coverage of a dependent child if the child is and continues to be both of the following:

-(a) Incapable of self-sustaining employment by reason of an intellectual disability or physical handicap;
+(a) Incapable of self-sustaining employment by reason of an intellectual disability or physical disability;

 (b) Primarily dependent upon the policyholder or certificate holder for support and maintenance.